warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 If you reset your account from a browser that was already syncing and up-to-date, then it will simply repopulate the server with your bookmarks/etc, and nothing will be lost.
 It's also fine to reset your account from one (empty) browser, then reconnect a second (full) browser: your data will be merged, and everything will eventually be available on both devices.

 The one case where you can't recover your old data is if you lose or break your only device and also forget your password.
 In this case, when you reset your account from a new (empty) browser, then your old Sync data is lost, and you'll have to start again from a blank slate.
-You may want to write down your password in a safe place at home to avoid this.
+You may want to write down your password in a safe place at home to avoid this, sort of like leaving a spare housekey with a trusted neighbor in case you lose your own.

 ### What If I'm Already Running Sync?